 - Our Department has partnered with the Division of Academic General Pediatrics to develop a combined fellowship program emphasizing new skills in leadership, Patient-Centered Medical Home, and practice re-design to train the primary care faculty of the future.

 - Fellows design and complete a scholarly project in their area of interest; projects can include in educational design/evaluation or research.

-- The University of Rochester Medical Center is home to a Clinical and Translational Science Institute (CTSI), one of 60 institutions nationwide with funding from the National Institutes of Health to lead the emerging field of clinical and translational research.
-The Institute provides research resources to faculty and fellows; two members of the Department of Family Medicine serve leadership positions within the CTSI.
+- The University of Rochester Clinical & Translational Science Institute (UR CTSI) is one of 60 institutions nationwide with funding from the National Institutes of Health to lead the emerging field of clinical and translational research.
+The Institute provides research resources to faculty and fellows; two members of the Department of Family Medicine serve leadership positions within the UR CTSI.